Cello Akademie Rutesheim Anmeldung

 University of Music Hanns Eisler Berlin

-Ever since the jury at the Kronberg Academy's International Pablo Casals Competition presented him with no less than three awards in 2000, Claudio Bohórquez has been a familiar figure among cello lovers.
+Since the jury of the Kronberg Academy's International Pablo Casals Competition awarded him three prizes in 2000, Claudio Bohórquez has been a household name for every cello lover.

-For the winter semester 2011, he was appointed to a professorship in the succession of Jean-Guihen Queyras at the Musikhochschule Stuttgart, which he held until 2016.
-Since the winter semester 2016, he teaches as a professor at the Academy of Music Hanns Eisler in Berlin.
+In the winter semester of 2011, he was appointed to a professorship at the Stuttgart University of Music and Performing Arts, succeeding Jean-Guihen Queyras, which he held until 2016.
+Since the winter semester of 2016, he has been teaching as a professor at the Hanns Eisler Academy of Music in Berlin.

 Piano accompanist: Kiyoko Wakamatsu